berthubert/trifecta/README.md

 ```
 meson setup build
 meson compile -C build
-./build/trifecta --admin-password=thinkofsomething
+./build/trifecta --rnd-admin-password
 ```

 And you should be in business.
-It prints out the URL on which you can contact the service.
+This creates a random admin password, which it prints for you.
+It also prints out the URL on which you can contact the service.
 On first use you'll get some scary looking SQL errors, these go away once you've uploaded your first image.